Equation of state: Stiffened equation of state

 where $e$ is the internal energy per unit mass, $\gamma$ is an empirically determined constant typically taken to be about 6.1, and $p^0$ is another constant, representing the molecular attraction between water molecules.
 The magnitude of the correction is about 2 gigapascals (20,000 atmospheres).

 The equation is stated in this form because the speed of sound in water is given by $c^2 = \gamma\left(p + p^0\right)/\rho$.

 Thus water behaves as though it is an ideal gas that is already under about 20,000 atmospheres (2 GPa) pressure, and explains why water is commonly assumed to be incompressible: when the external pressure changes from 1 atmosphere to 2 atmospheres (100 kPa to 200 kPa), the water behaves as an ideal gas would when changing from 20,001 to 20,002 atmospheres (2000.1 MPa to 2000.2 MPa).

 This equation mispredicts the specific heat capacity of water but few simple alternatives are available for severely nonisentropic processes such as strong shocks.

+Landau–Stanyukovich–Zeldovich–Kompaneyets equation of state

+The Landau–Stanyukovich–Zeldovich–Kompaneets equation of state (often abbreviated LSZK EOS) is a thermodynamic model used to describe the pressure–energy relationship of detonation products and high‑pressure reactive gases in computational hydrodynamics and explosive physics.
+It is named after prominent Soviet physicists Lev Landau & K. P. Stanyukovich (1945),[1] and Yakov Zeldovich & Alexander Kompaneyets (1960).[2]
+The LSZK EOS is primarily used to model detonation products rather than the unreacted solid explosive itself.
+It provides a smooth pressure–energy relationship suitable for numerical simulations of blast waves and shock propagation.